Our Blog

 The best time to treat is night when this chicken pest is most active.
 Hens cannot obviously be in attendance.
 This will give your neighbours much amusement I am sure.

 What most people don’t realise is that one treatment is rarely/never enough.
 You need to catch the hatching eggs also before they turn into adults themselves.
 Treatment has to be done at least every other day so watching the soaps or the football is not an option.
 Postponing the job is going to give you a bigger headache if you delay it.
 If you let the eggs hatch then you will be wasting your time and money.
-The Red Mite will win and your hens will be the losers.
+The Red Mite chicken pest will win and your hens will be the losers.
 I cannot over-emphasise this.

 If you are using a residual treatment like Harmonix, Dergall, Perbio Choc etc then don’t wash it away.
 Leave it to do its job.
 Diatom will ruin the effect of a residual treatment so don’t use that either on the structure of the coop.
 You can use it in the bedding or the dust bath but avoid spoiling all your hard work.
 Diatom will clog the web that most residual treatments produce making the treatment ineffective.
 Think of it like using sellotape on a dusty surface – pointless.